mongodb/specifications/source/crud/crud.rst

      * This option is sent only if the caller explicitly provides a value.
 The default is to not send a value.
      */
     skip: Optional<Int64>;

+    /**
+     * Enables users to specify an arbitrary comment to help trace the operation through
+     * the database profiler, currentOp and logs.
+The default is to not send a value.
+     */
+    comment: Optional<any>;
   }

   class EstimatedDocumentCountOptions {